-According to the plan, the private addressing range 10.0.0.0 to 10.255.255.255 is divided into blocks (typically /16), and these blocks are assigned to the different public entities that connect to SARA network, depending on their size and needs.
-Hence, the Ministries, the constitutional bodies and the Autonomous Communities (regions) have their own blocks, as well as other entities which, due to the nature of their work, need a separate access to the SARA network (such as the Tax Agency or the Social Security).
-In the case of local governments, they are connected to SARA network through their regions, so the blocks received by the regions support not only the addressing needs of the regional government but also the needs of the local governments inside their territory.
+According to the plan, the private addressing range 10.0.0.0 a 10.255.255.255 is divided into blocks (typically /16), and these blocks are assigned to the different entities that connect to SARA network, depending on their size and needs.
+Hence, the Ministries, the constitutional bodies and the Autonomous Communities have their own blocks, as well as other entities which, due to the nature of their work, need a separate access to the SARA network (such as the Tax Collection Agency or the Social Security).

-3.3.3 IPv6 Addressing
+3.3.2 IPv6 Addressing